Offsend/Offsend/docs/configuration.md

 | --- | --- |
 | `mode` | `ask` (confirm) or `deny` (block) for findings about a named sensitive path. **Default when unset: `deny`**, because Cursor accepts `ask` from `beforeShellExecution` but does not actually pause on it — the command runs and the reason only reaches you as a warning.
 Control-plane findings (policy trust/forget, execution-sensitive `git config`, hard-denied daemons and environment overrides) always deny regardless of mode: those are the surfaces that decide what runs next.
 Until `offsend policy trust`, `mode: ask` is ignored so an agent-writable policy cannot loosen the gate |

 `mode` is the only field.
 There is no per-channel knob for interpreters or heredocs, because the gate reads a command as text: it can tell you which sensitive path a command names, and it cannot tell you what a program will read once it runs.
-Read [what the shell-gate does not do](cli.md#what-the-shell-gate-does-not-do) before relying on it; preventing a read or an egress needs enforcement below the hook layer, such as an OS sandbox or the editor's own command allowlist.
+Read [what the shell-gate does not do](cli.md#what-the-shell-gate-does-not-do) before relying on it; for real prevention use [`sandbox`](#sandbox).

 Read at runtime — changing it does not require reinstalling hooks.
 Invalid / oversized shell-gate hook input is denied (fail-closed).